Ocean County DUI Attorney

 Ocean County NJ DWI Lawyer

-DUI Defense Attorneys in Toms River, New Jersey
+DUI Defense Attorneys in Ocean County, New Jersey

 Chances are that if you are reading this page then you or your loved one has been pulled over and subsequently arrested for Driving While Intoxicated or Driving under the Influence of Drugs in Ocean County, New Jersey.
 Regardless of which particular DWI-related offense you are facing, it is important to understand that Ocean County DWI charges should NOT be taken lightly.
 The DWI resource pages on our site are meant to help you understand exactly what an Ocean County DUI or DWI entails.
 It is in your best interest to educate yourself or your loved one of the law, the penalties, consequences, and best options before you.
 Feel free to explore our Ocean County DWI site to gain an understanding of what a Drunk Driving charge is and what it is not.
 Please feel free to browse our site at your leisure.
 Take your time in choosing your attorney because it is a very important choice.
 If you retain attorney William Proetta or one of our skilled Ocean County DWI defense attorneys, then you will enjoy unlimited face-to-face time as we map out a case strategy that is customized to meet your particular needs.
 Please feel free to call us anytime at (848) 238-2100 to discuss your case or drop by our local Point Pleasant office down the street.
 Our attorneys stand ready to assist you 24/7.

 New Jersey DWI law governs many offenses that fall within the category of driving under the influence offenses.
 These include:

 - Underage DWI

 - Refusal to Submit to a Breath Test